-John Battaglino is in his fourth season as UAlbany's head women's lacrosse coach in 2013-14.
-He has guided UAlbany to four consecutive America East title game appearances, as well as back-to-back America East Conference championships and NCAA Tournament berths in his first two years at the helm.
+John Battaglino just wrapped his fourth season as UAlbany's head women's lacrosse coach in 2015.
+He has guided UAlbany to five consecutive America East title game appearances, as well as back-to-back America East Conference championships in 2011 & 2012, and three NCAA Tournament berths.

 UAlbany earned its eighth consecutive double digit win season and second at-large berth into the NCAA Tournament under Battaglino in 2017, finishing with a 12-6 overall record and 5-1 tally in the America East with a berth in the league title game.
 He coached the Great Danes to the program's first-ever victory over a top-10 opponent, an 11-10 victory at #8/8 Cornell on April 11th.
 Sarah Martin finished second in Division I with 6.06 points per game for a UAlbany single season record 109 points, earning America East Midfielder of the Year and First Team All-American by the IWLCA and Inside Lacrosse.
 Three UAlbany players earned IWLCA All-Region Honors: Martin, Dakotah Savitcheff and Emma Powlin.